 A hotel is no longer just a place to lay down your head for the night.
-The modern hotel is awash with luxurious features that provide an unforgettable guest experience, with unprecedented standards of hospitality from hotel staff who are committed to delivering supreme levels of service.
-This infographic from Ard na Sidhe Country House looks at some of the emerging hotel guest trends which could become commonplace over the next couple of years.
+The modern hotel is awash with luxurious features.
+They provide an unforgettable guest experience, with unprecedented standards of hospitality.
+They also have dedicated hotel staff, who want to deliver supreme levels of service.
+This infographic from Ard na Sidhe Country House looks at some of the emerging hotel guest trends.
+These could become commonplace over the next couple of years.

-Customisation has become a key ingredient of the hotel experience.
-Guests want to have control over as many elements of their stay as possible, including everything from the itineraries on offer to the menus and mealtimes, and even the colour of their room décor.
-Some higher-end hotels now have ‘smart rooms’ which can adapt the lighting and temperature to a guest’s mood by reading their biorhythm, an extraordinary development which even five years ago would have seemed far-fetched.
+Customization has become a key ingredient of the hotel experience.
+Guests want to have control over as many elements of their stay as possible.
+This includes everything from the itineraries to the menus and meal times and even the color of their room décor.
+Some higher-end hotels now have ‘smart rooms’.
+These adapt the lighting and temperature to a guest’s mood by reading their biorhythm.
+This is just one example of an extraordinary development which even five years ago would have seemed far-fetched.

 The provision of customer feedback has also evolved substantially in recent years.
-Gone are the days of physical comment cards that are completed upon checking out of a hotel.
+The days of physical comment cards upon checking out of a hotel are over.
 Today, guests will readily take to online review websites and social media to deliver their verdict on the accommodation.
-While that increases the pressure on hotels to deliver a top-class guest experience, it also offers them the opportunity to act upon negative feedback so that an unsatisfactory stay could be turned into a good one.
+That increases the pressure on hotels to deliver a top-class guest experience.
+However, it also offers them the opportunity to act upon negative feedback so that an unsatisfactory stay could be turned into a good one.

-Here is the infographic in full, followed by the transcript for anyone using an audio reader.
+Here is the infographic in full, with the transcript for anyone using an audio reader.

 Transcript for Who is the hotel guest of 2020 infographic